Silicon Zeroes Game Cover

 • “Compared to other programming games I've played, Silicon Zeroes is really simple and dry, and all of the main story puzzles are very simple cases of 'take what you did in the last puzzle and add one element to it.'”

-The gameplay is generally well-received, featuring engaging mechanics for placing and moving hardware components, though some players found the introduction of new mechanics overwhelming and poorly explained.
-Despite initial challenges, the game offers a satisfying and varied puzzle experience with a beautiful editor, allowing for creativity and problem-solving.
-Overall, the gameplay loop is described as fun and rewarding, with a good balance of challenge and accessibility.
+The gameplay is generally well-received, featuring engaging mechanics for placing and moving hardware components, though some players found the introduction of new mechanics and a microdelay feature to be poorly explained and disruptive.
+Despite initial challenges, the game offers a satisfying loop with a variety of puzzles that scale in complexity, allowing for creative problem-solving.
+Overall, the gameplay is described as tight, interesting, and enhanced by a compelling soundtrack, making it enjoyable for many hours.

 • “Despite these issues, the gameplay itself is well put together - wiring is easy to distinguish, you aren't constrained by space, the tools are mostly visually distinct, and it feels snappy.”